seodn/webcontent/smooth-auto-panel-paint/fibreglass-repairs.md

 ### Aftercare Guide
 ## Simple Tips to Protect Your Repaired Panels
+Proper aftercare helps maintain the strength, finish, and long-term durability of repaired fibreglass components.
+Following these simple maintenance recommendations can help reduce the risk of future damage and preserve the quality of the repair.
 *   **Avoid Automated Car Washes:** Do not use automated brush washes for the first 30 days to let the clear coat settle.
 *   **Mind High Curbs:** Fibreglass is rigid; take extra care when parking face-in to avoid cracking the freshly repaired underside of your front bumper.
 *   **Gentle Hand Washing:** Wash your vehicle with fresh water, a soft microfibre mitt, and mild car wash soap.